xerial/larray/README.md

  * LArray supports huge array size upto 2^63 -1 entries.
    * 2^31 -1 (2G) is the limitation of the default Java/Scala array size, because 32-bit signed integer (int) is used for the array indexes.
 LArray uses long type indexes of 64-bit signed integers to resolve this limitation.
    * For example, the entire human genome data (3GB) can be stored in LArray.
- * LArray can be released from the main memory immediately.
+ * LArray.free can be used to release the acquired memory immediately.
-   * Call LArray.free
    * The default arrays in Java/Scala stay in JVM heaps until they are collected by GC, so it is generally difficult to avoid OutOfMemoryException when working with large amount of data.
 For example, call `new Array[Int](1000)` x 10,000 times.
 You are lucky if you don't see OutOfMemoryException.
- * LArray can be collected by Garbage Collection (GC)
+ * LArray can be collected by Garbage Collector (GC)
    * Even if you forget to call LArray.free, the acquired memory will be released when GC sweeps LArray instances.
-   * To prevent accidental memory release, keep a reference to LArray somewhere (e.g., in List)
+   * To prevent accidental memory release, keep a reference to LArray somewhere (e.g., in List) as in standard Java/Scala program.
  * LArray uses off-heap memory
-   * LArray uses a memory space outside of the default JVM heap, so creating LArrays with more than -Xmx(maximum heap size) is possible.
+   * LArray uses a memory space outside JVM heap, so creating LArrays with more than -Xmx(maximum heap size) is possible.
 This is useful when you need large amount of memory, or it is unknown how much memory is required in your application.
  * Fast memory allocation
    * LArray internally uses concurrent memory allocator suited to multi-threaded programs, which is faster than the default JVM memory allocator.
  * LArray can be used as DirectBuffer
    * Enables zero-copy transfer to/from files, network, etc.
+   * Zero-copy compression with [snappy-java](https://github.com/xerial/snappy-java) (since version 1.1.0-M4.
+Use Snappy.rawCompress, etc.)
  * Rich set of operations for LArray[A]
    * map, filter, reduce, zip, etc. Almost all collection operations in Scala are already implemented for LArray[A].
  * Supports Memory-mapped file larger than 2GB